-- 52. A large basement Boiler room with gullies in the concrete floor and at the bottom of the external steps.
-Dry at inspection. - 53.
-Central heating by a large new oil boiler fed from tanks in a second basement chamber with galvanised external access hatch not entered.
-A fusible link to cut off the supply.
-A large metal flue pipe terminates just above outside ground level, protected by steel palings. - 54.
-High level copper circuit pipes in the Boiler room are uninsulated so some waste of heat, though that heat may help to keep the Boiler room dry.
-Adding sectional foam lagging would improve economy and would be easily removed if there is sign of damp in the Boiler room. - 55.
-A single pumped central heating circuit with feed and expansion tank over the Clergy Vestry.
-The high water volume in the large pipes and column radiators is slow to heat but the heating is said to be effective. - 56.
-Numerous column radiators in Church, Narthex and Gallery on circuits buried in the solid floors.
+58. High level copper circuit pipes in the Boiler room are uninsulated so some waste of heat, though that heat may help to keep the Boiler room dry.
+Adding sectional foam lagging would improve economy and could be easily removed if new damp appears in the Boiler room.

+Unlagged heating pipes in boiler room

+59. A single pumped central heating circuit with lagged feed and expansion tank over the Clergy Vestry.
+The high water volume in the large pipes and column radiators is slow to heat but the heating is said to be effective.

+- 60. Numerous column radiators in Church, Narthex and Gallery on circuits buried in the solid floors.
 Two large radiators in the Clergy Vestry and one in the Choir Vestry, supplemented by an electric heater in the Clergy Vestry.
 Wall electric heater in Passage.
-No heating in wcs, or wc lobby. - 57.
+No heating in wcs, or wc lobby. - 61.
 Frostat in Boiler room.
 No visible room thermostat.
-The simple 7 day one period timer in the Chapel said to be adequate.
-Said to be most effective when the timer is set anticipating cold weather which may mean a modern optimiser control would improve the heating.
+The simple 7 day one period timer in the Transept said to be adequate.
+Said to be most effective when the timer is set anticipating cold weather so a modern optimiser control might improve the heating.